MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 5. On Server2, at the command prompt, change the directory to _DPM installation location_\bin\ and run ConfigureSharepoint.
 For more information about ConfigureSharePoint, see [Configure backup](#configure-backup).

-6. There is a known issue when the server farm is the only member of the protection group and the protection group is configured to use tape-based protection.
+6. There's a known issue when the server farm is the only member of the protection group and the protection group is configured to use tape-based protection.
 If your server farm is the only member of the protection group using tape-based protection, to change the front-end Web server that DPM uses to protect the farm, you must temporarily add another member to the protection group by performing the following steps:

    - In the DPM Administrator Console, select **Protection** on the navigation bar.